Dinorush/GTFO-PierceBugFix/thunderstore_package/README.md

 number to never reach 5, completely removing the hardcoded limit.
 Shots still naturally terminate when hitting something non-damageable or if their actual piercing limit is reached.

+It additionally changes the behaviour of shotguns piercing to no longer re-evaluate the spread on every pierce.
+In the base game every pierce causes the spread of the shotgun shot to continually increase, this mod fixes this so that each pellet simply continues on its original trajectory.

 You can find the dev feedback thread on the GTFO modding discord here:
 <https://discord.com/channels/782438773690597389/1263680596643680338>